PreciselyData/spectrum-aws-partner-solution/ssmDocuments/README.md

 5) The document will now start to install the selected module on your Spectrum instance.
 You can see the progress on the WHAT MENU? and you can also see additional details by clicking on the process number.

-6) Once the PROGRESS FIELD? says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.
+6) Once the --------------PROGRESS FIELD?---------------- says Completed, you can now remote into your Spectrum instance and apply the Spectrum license you received from Precisely Customer Support.

 ## Patching the Spectrum deployment
 Patching your Spectrum deployment is vital to stay up to date and compliant with the software requirements.
 Below is the process to do so: